 - LSE housing is located in central London but not on LSE's Houghton Street campus, with both catered and self-catered residences available.
 International students at LSE are housed across the school's residential sites.

-- Accommodation nearest to LSE is a five minute walk from campus, the average walking time to accommodation is 20 minutes, with the furthest being approximately 45 minutes' walk.
+- Accommodation nearest to LSE is a 5-minute walk from the campus; the average walking time to accommodation is 20 minutes, with the furthest being approximately 45 minutes' walk.

 - Students have access to LSE's Intranet in all halls of residence.

 - LSE offers Undergraduate Support Scheme scholarships on the basis of need.
 Offer holders are invited to apply and awards are made pre-entry.

 - At postgraduate level the Graduate Support Scheme and scholarships are available to overseas students.
 These awards are based on need.